 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Move over take out menus, this homemade Orange Chicken is here and couldn’t be more flavorful and easy to make.
-This recipe is full of savory and orange citrus flavors, topped with sesame seeds and scallions for garnish.
-Serve over rice or other Chinese inspired sides, like my Chow Mein or Veggie Stir Fry.
+Move over take out menus, this homemade Orange Chicken Recipe is here and couldn’t be more flavorful and easy to make.
+This chicken recipe is full of savory and orange citrus flavors that really pack a punch!
+Why settle for fast food when you can make your very own orange chicken at home?
+Panda Express has nothing on us! 🙂 Serve over rice or other Chinese inspired sides, like my Chow Mein or Veggie Stir Fry.

 What is Orange Chicken?

-Orange Chicken is a popular staple menu item for many Chinese cuisine restaurants.
-Bite size chicken pieces are battered in a flour/cornstarch mixture and fried and toss with an orange sauce.
-My orange sauce consists of orange juice, soy sauce, ginger, sugar, rice wine vinegar and, best of all…fresh orange zest!
+Orange Chicken is a popular staple menu item for many Chinese food restaurants.
+Bite size chicken pieces are battered in a corn starch/flour mixture and fried and toss with a tangy orange sauce.
+My orange sauce consists of orange juice, soy sauce, ginger, sugar, rice vinegar and, best of all…fresh orange zest, which really brings out that orange flavor!
+Making it at home is such a game changer.
+This is the BEST Orange Chicken you will ever have!!

 How to Make Orange Chicken

 For full recipe details, see the printable recipe card down below.
-Here is what you can expect when making this recipe:
+Here is what you can expect when making this easy orange chicken recipe:

-Heat sesame oil in a saucepan over medium heat.
-Add garlic and sauté for a couple minutes until fragrant, being careful not to burn.
+Heat sesame oil in a saucepan over medium high heat.
+Add fresh garlic and sauté for a couple minutes until fragrant, being careful not to burn.

-Add sugar, orange juice, soy sauce, rice wine vinegar and ginger.
+Add sugar, orange juice, soy sauce, rice wine vinegar and fresh ginger.
 Give it a stir.

 Add cornstarch slurry and increase heat to bring to a boil.
 Stir in orange zest.

-Keep on the lowest heat while you fry chicken, stirring occasionally.
+Keep your delicious orange sauce on the lowest heat while you fry chicken, stirring occasionally.

 Fry the Chicken